zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Chris is suggesting cooking the steak to medium don eness.
 Ruth says, “No, I don’t want to take any chances” – that is, I don’t want to have any risks of getting sick.
 “I’d rather the steak is overcooked than unde rcooked.”
 She then looks at Chris’s steak and says, “Are you going to eat that? ” Chris says, “Yes.
 I like my steak juicy” – with lots of liquid that comes out of the steak.

 Ruth says, “But that’s raw!” (raw).
 Meat that is “r aw” is not cooked at all.
 That’s not the same as “rare,” where the meat is cooked bu t there’s still a lot of redness in the middle.
-Chris corrects Ruth and says, “No, i t’s cooked rare, not raw.
+Chris corrects Ruth and says, “No, it’s cooked rare, not raw.
 I’ll cut into it so you can see that it’s cooked.”
 Ruth says , however, “It’s oozing red!”
 “To ooze” (ooze) is for liquid to slowly come out of so mething.
 In this case, the liquid is the blood from the meat that is coming out.
 Ruth  says, “That is definitely not cooked.”

 Chris says, “I’ll prove it to you.
 I’ll eat this pi ece and live to tell about it.”
 The expression “to live to tell about” something means to do something dangerous and then be able to survive it – not to be killed b y that experience.
 Chris is making a joke here.
 He doesn’t really think that he  going to die by eating this piece of meat.
 So he’s sort of making fun of Ruth w ho thinks that it is unsafe, that it is dangerous for him to eat this meat that is co oked rare instead of well done.
 He is going to eat it and then “live to tell about it.”